tedyoung/supermarket-checkout-pricer-exercise/README.md

 In Hexagonal Architecture, all I/O goes into a separate class and package (e.g., `adapter.out.console.receipt.ReceiptPrinter`), while keeping the Domain "pure" in its own package (e.g., `domain.Cart`).

+#### Details

+Product "add" information comes in to our system as Product Name and Price.
+Upon add, we display the receipt to the external ReceiptDisplay system.

 ## More Scenarios

 The goal of the exercise is to implement pricing code in the cart that can handle different scenarios, such as the following: